 You do not need to have chosen a boarding school when you make an application to us - we can help you find a suitable school.
-We aim to find places in State or Independent boarding schools, no more than 1.5 hours from the family home so that your child can more easily go home when needed and for holidays.
+We aim to find places no more than 1.5 hours from the family home so that your child can more easily go home when needed and for holidays.